yongdd/langevin-fts/README.md

 + **Object Oriented Programming (OOP)**
     Basic concepts of OOP such as class, inheritance and dynamic binding.
-    In addtion, some design patterns. (class ParamParser, CudaCommon, KernelFactory)
+    In addtion, some design patterns. (class ParamParser, CudaCommon, AbstractFactory)

 + **Circular Buffer**  (class CircularBuffer)
     Circular buffer is a fixed-size buffer that two ends are connected forming circular shape.
 It is applied in the Anderson mixing iteration to record history of fields in FIFO order.